 Robert joined Watsi on May 23rd, 2017.
-Three years ago, Robert became the 2875th member to automatically support a new Watsi patient every month.
-Since then, 3,125 more people have become monthly donors!
-Robert's most recent donation supported Israel, a seven-year-old from Tanzania, to fund mobility restoring leg surgery.
+Four years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation supported Tarik, a 4-month-old baby boy from Tanzania, to fund clubfoot surgery.

-Mun is a 75-year-old food seller from Cambodia.
-In her spare time, she enjoys listening to the monks pray on the radio.
-Three years ago, Mun developed a cataract in each eye, causing her blurry vision.
+Ngin is a 75-year-old grandmother from Cambodia.
+She has two daughters, six sons, and many grandchildren.
+Her husband is a monk.
+Ngin lives with her youngest daughter, who is a teacher.
+In her free time, she enjoys listening to the monks praying on the radio and joining ceremonies at the pagoda.
+One year ago, Ngin developed a cataract in her right eye, causing her photophobia, itchiness, tearing, and blurry vision.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Mun learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
-On November 04, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
+When Ngin learned about our medical partner, Children's Surgical Centre, she traveled for four hours with her son seeking treatment.
+On December 22nd, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-Mun said, "I hope that I will be able to join the ceremonies at the pagoda again, and be able to recognize my relatives's faces."
+Now, she needs help to fund this $229 procedure.
+Ngin shared, "I hope after surgery I can see well.
+I want to go the pagoda and to their ceremonies.
+I want to be able to take care of myself and my grandchildren well."